zarexalvindaria/zarexalvindaria/README.md

 I just recently earned my Bachelor's degree in Information Technology with a major in Mobile and Internet Technologies at Asia Pacific College (APC), and I'm now working full-time as a CRM Support Engineer/Tech Process Associate at Google Operations Center, acting as a bridge between users and the Google support teams by enabling and maintaining Google's support ecosystem (contact and consult forms, Help Centers, etc.).

-I've been programming SQL for more than 4 years, and I've used it in a lot of my projects.
+I've been programming in SQL for more than 4 years, and I've used it in a lot of my projects.
 I also gained practical experience with R programming, data mining, managing analytics projects, and NoSQL platforms including MongoDB, Redis, Cassandra, and Neo4j during my electives in IT Analytics at APC.

 Few of my certifications and training include AWS Cloud Practitioner, OutSystems Reactive Developer, and Udacity's and SUSE's [Cloud Native Application Architecture Nanodegree](https://graduation.udacity.com/confirm/HZJUTKXR).
 I also have over 4 years of working experience in SQL, JSON, HTML, and FTL (FreeMarker Java Template Engine) technologies.